When it comes to blogging 101, everyone has different expectations and the main question I’m asked is; “Should I start a blog?”

-With blogging you’re putting in a lot of time upfront to make money down the line.
+With blogging, you’re putting in a lot of time upfront to make money down the line.
 I worked really hard on my lifestyle blog for two months when I first set the blog up.

-I will need to write some new posts soon it’s just that once a blog is established you don’t need to be working on it all the time.
+Once a blog is established you don’t need to be working on it all the time.

 Not everyone is prepared to put in the time to be rewarded later.
 Set your blog up correctly, write targeted posts and it can still take 12 months to get real results.